New Jersey Deserves Better Media

 But many of New Jersey’s local journalists have lost their jobs.
 Their newsrooms have shut down.
 Most towns get a constant loop of Philadelphia and New York City news instead of their own.
 Some get nothing at all.

-New Jersey deserves better media — tell the legislature to fund the Civic Information Consortium today.
+New Jersey deserves better media — tell the legislature to pass the Civic Info Bill today.